spacepy/spacepy/Doc/source/configuration.rst

 =====================

-SpacePy has a few tunable options that can be altered through the ``spacepy.rc`` config file.
-All options have defaults which will be used if not specified in the config file.
-These defaults are usually fine for most people and may change from version to version of SpacePy, so we do not recommend changing the config file without substantial reason.
+SpacePy has a few tunable options that can be altered through the ``spacepy.rc`` configuration file.
+All options have defaults which will be used if not specified in the configuration file.
+These defaults are usually fine for most people and may change between SpacePy releases, so we do not recommend changing the configuration file without substantial reason.

 ``spacepy.rc`` lives in the per-user SpacePy directory, called ``.spacepy``.
-On Unix-like operating systems, it is in a user's home directory; on Windows, in the user's Document and Settings folder.
+On Unix-like operating systems, it is in a user's home directory; on Windows, in the user's Documents and Settings folder.
 If it doesn't exist, this directory (and ``spacepy.rc``) is automatically created when SpacePy is imported.

 ``spacepy.rc`` has an INI-style format, parsed by :py:mod:`ConfigParser`.
 It